Breast cancer is not always pink: a personal tale

 Although in despair, I was starving, and even hospital pancakes sounded good.
 As I waited for breakfast to arrive, an older woman barged into my room carrying a large bag crammed full of papers.

-“Hi, I’m Maggie, the Cancer Lady!” she chirped as she reached out her free hand.
+“Hi, I’m Maggie, the Pink Cancer Lady!” she chirped as she reached out her free hand.

 I took it reluctantly.
 I wasn’t a morning person, even when I wasn’t in fear for my life.
 Plus, I looked and smelled a bit like roadkill.
 I was in no way company-ready.